MicrosoftDocs/PowerShell-Docs/reference/7.4/Microsoft.PowerShell.Core/About/about_CommonParameters.md

 variable for the current command.
 The default value is true.
 For more information, see [about_Preference_Variables][03].

-- `-Confirm:$true` has the same effect as `-Confirm`.
+- `$true` has the same effect as `-Confirm`.
-- `-Confirm:$false` suppresses automatic confirmation, which occurs when the value of `$ConfirmPreference` is less than or equal to the estimated risk of the cmdlet.
+- `$false` suppresses automatic confirmation, which occurs when the value of `$ConfirmPreference` is less than or equal to the estimated risk of the cmdlet.

 For example, the following command uses the **Confirm** parameter with a `Remove-Item` command.
 Before removing the item, PowerShell lists the